ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_02-45-19-769000_cam.webp" description="Hundreds of sheep and goat litter a hillside, free to roam and graze." %}
 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_03-32-05-362000_cam.webp" %}

 Later in the day we found ourselves enjoying the scenery as we drove alongside a gorgeous mountain.
 We crossed a muddy river, and then ascended up a rolling mountain.
 We arrived at a fork in the proverbial road.
 The car stopped.
 There were two potential ridgeline crossings.
 To be honest, both looked exposed and steep.
 I looked at the left pass and imagined the Lexus barrel-rolling down the side of the slope.
-After some hemming and hawing, Baagii opted for the rightmost mountain pass, which my imagintidbit of information: Chinggis Khaan supposedly proclaimed that a proper Mongolian should drink more horse milk than water.
+After some hemming and hawing, Baagii opted for the rightmost mountain pass, which my imagination was thankful for.
+We let the engine cool and drank some kumis.
+It was a hold your breath moment with slopes to our left and right.
+When we successfully mounted and traversed the ridgeline, everyone was relieved and smiling.

+After the mountain pass, we descended into a valley, where a small village lies.
+It's a common place to stop for food for passersby traveling to and from the remote north.
+Day or night, the restaurant will open for a bus full of travelers.
+An old man sat in a security booth manning a rudimentary car gate that used a defunct chainsaw as a counterweight.
+A few words were spoken and the conversation ends with the za from both parties.
+He released the drawstring and the chainsaw pulled the gatekeeping log upwards, allowing our passage.

+We were in the middle of Autumn and the more north we drove, the more the grass and trees were showing a spectrum of Fall colors.
+"It will be even better when we return Anuka", said.

+We were slowed by a herd of about 40 horses who were blocking the road, their owners nowhere in sight.
+I can imagine no better life for captive animals that in Mongolia, where they live free and nearly wild.
+Seeing all the horses inspired us to stop for a quick kumis break.
+As we sipped, Anuka, as she often did, spoiled us with a little tidbit of information that Chinggis Khaan proclaimed that a proper Mongolian should drink more horse milk than water.

 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_01-34-37-443000_cam.webp" description="A curious foal explores, but not too far from its mother's side." %}
 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_01-35-05-975000_cam.webp" description="Horses are branded to establish ownership.
 More on that later..." %}